Online Therapy for Children and Young People

 Agree an ideal plan

-If your answer to therapy is ‘yes’, we’ll organise a treatment schedule that’s designed for your child’s needs, at times that suit you and your child.
+If your answer to therapy for your child is ‘yes’, we’ll organise a treatment schedule that’s designed for your child’s needs, at times that suit you and your child.
 If you and your therapist agree that CBT isn’t the right approach for your child, we’ll take the time to discuss why, and suggest an alternative.

 Book appointment